Kamen Rider Ryuki: Episode Final: Plot

 This movie is an alternate ending to the series, taking place after the events of episode 46.
-With only six Riders remaining in the Rider War, Shirō Kanzaki feels that time is running short to save Yui's life.
-At that time, Yui shows Shinji Kido and Ren Akiyama her childhood drawings and explains the reasoning for the Mirror World monsters and Shiro's reason to start the Rider War.
+With only six Riders remaining in the Rider Fight, Shirō Kanzaki feels that time is running short to save Yui's life.
+At that time, Yui shows Shinji Kido and Ren Akiyama her childhood drawings and explains the reasoning for the Mirror World monsters and Shiro's reason to start the Rider Fight.

 Shinji bumps into Miho Kirishima after she cons another wealthy man and takes Shinji's wallet.
 He chases after her before learning she Kamen Rider Femme prior to them being forced into fighting Mirror World monsters, Shinji making a failed attempt to convince her that they have to fight each other.
 Eventually, all but one of the riders are gathered by Shiro for an out-all fight, Miho revealed to be seeking revenge on Takeshi Asakura who murdered her sister and to resurrect her.
 But during the fight, Kamen Rider Ouja overwhelms Femme and was about to finish her off with Genocider when the Contract Monster is destroyed by a black-colored version of Kamen Rider Ryuki called Ryuga(an evil mirrorworld counterpart of Shinji Kido).
 His Kamen Rider form regressed to a Blank State before Femme destroys his Advent deck keeping him alive in the Mirror World, Takeshi disintegrates while attempting to kill the woman.
 Later, having intended to continue fighting, Shuichi Kitaoka renounces being Kamen Rider Zolda and forfeits to use his remaining moments to date Reiko Momoi.